shihanjing/sta141c-project/README.md

 1. In the current implementation, only one CPU is used in the algorithm.
 Make it possible to use more than one CPUs.
 Note that you should let users to decide if they want to use parallelization.

-1. Allow users to specify file names to run the model rather than loading the whole data in the main process.
+1. Allow users to specify a list of file of datasets rather than loading the whole dataset in the main process the distribute to the workers.
+Each file would be then loaded in the workers to minimize memory usage.

 1. Functions are written in pure R, it is possible, for example, to convert the function `lm1` to c++ code.
 Your might need look at how RcppArmadillo's [fastLm.R](https://github.com/RcppCore/RcppArmadillo/blob/master/R/fastLm.R) and [fastLm.cpp](https://github.com/RcppCore/RcppArmadillo/blob/master/src/fastLm.cpp).
 (Spoiler, it is not easy, but if you insist, here is a some slides about it: https://scholar.princeton.edu/sites/default/files/q-aps/files/slides_day4_am.pdf)